case studyMission 828: VR Experience at the top of Burj Khalifa

 INITION’s production team is rich in technical and creative talent.
 Developing new experiences with emerging technologies is what we get out of bed for.
-Whether it’s virtual or augmented reality, crowd gaming or unusual applications of 3D printing and scanning, we have a proven track record in innovation and spotting new trends before they hit the mainstream.
+Whether it’s virtual, augmented or mixed reality, crowd gaming, haptics or the latest interactive displays, we have a proven track record in innovation and spotting new trends before they hit the mainstream.

 3D printing is one of the most diverse and exciting technologies we work with because there’s no limit to what can be created.
 At INITION, we’re no stranger to 3D printing – in fact, we’ve been using the technology since 2005 when we purchased our first 3D printer for our London studio.
 With a proven track record and a skilled team constantly honing their craft, we’re some of the most experienced 3D specialists in the business.